Atlanta Nursing Home Abuse Lawyers

 Instances of abuse resulting in personal injury must be submitted to Georgia’s court system within two years of the incident that injured an involved party.
 The same statute of limitations applies to instances of financial fraud involving an elder.

-Help Is Available to Stop Nursing Home Negligence in Atlanta
+Help Is Available to Speak With An Atlanta Nursing Home Abuse Lawyer

 If you believe your loved one is being abused or neglected in a nursing home, call the Atlanta nursing home abuse lawyers at Shiver Hamilton Campbell for immediate assistance.
 Our lawyers will act right away to stop any ongoing abuse and take steps to make sure no further abuse occurs and that your family member is duly compensated for the harm done.
 Call 404-593-0020 for an immediate response and a free consultation.
 We take on cases involving the most serious catastrophic injury or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.